-In this article, we’re comparing Figma and Adobe XD in depth, so that you can make an informed decision about which tool is best for you.
-We'll cover all the essential features that affect design, responsive auto layouts, components and design systems, as well as prototyping and developer handoff.
+Take a look at how Figma and Adobe XD features measure up alongside each other, from essential features that affect design to responsive auto layouts, components and design systems, as well as prototyping and developer handoff.

 In a Figma vs. Adobe XD showdown, who comes out ahead?